JowoScript/JowoScript/README.md

 ### Muhammad Nurcahyo Pratomo Intro Product PT JowoScript Technology Indonesia

-#### Don't invest anything to company or government until buy my product first because I haven't received any money at all from 2021 until now and kingdom technology environment not free too everything under my development until now. only PT JowoScript Technology Indonesian having real product
+#### Original product has label powered by PT JowoScript Technology Indonesia.

 #### Only work in my new programing language (JowoScript and JS3)